The Great Hunt: To Toman Head

 The invading Seanchan and their exotic beasts have occupied Falme.
 Fain gives the Horn to High Lord Turak of the Seanchan.
 Geofram Bornhald, leader of the zealous religious group Children of the Light, also known as the Whitecloaks, is preparing to attack the Seanchan.

 Ingtar's group tries a different Waygate in a nearby Ogier stedding, but they find Machin Shin there too.
-Rand takes them via a portal stone instead, but they lose months of time.
+Rand takes them via a portal stone instead, but they lose months.
 At the White Tower, Liandrin Guirale lures Egwene and Nynaeve, along with an accompanying Elayne and Min, to Toman Head via the Ways, handing them over to the Seanchan.
 Egwene is collared with an a'dam, a device used by the Seanchan to control channelers, while Min is held hostage.
 Nynaeve and Elayne escape.

 Elayne and Nynaeve rescue Egwene from the Seanchan and attempt to flee the city.
 Meanwhile, Ingtar, Rand, Hurin, Mat, and Perrin enter Falme and retrieve the Horn and dagger, during which Rand slays Turak.
 Ingtar reveals himself as a Darkfriend, but redeems himself when he dies fighting.
 However, the Whitecloaks attack the Seanchan, leaving Rand's group trapped perilously between the advancing lines.
 Mat blows the Horn of Valere, summoning dead heroes, including Artur Hawkwing.
 The banner of the Dragon Reborn is unfurled, and they ride to battle against the Seanchan.

 Ba'alzamon appears, and he and Rand fight, the duel projected into the air above Falme.
 Rand allows himself to be stabbed with Ba'alzamon's staff, giving him an opening to stab Ba'alzamon through the heart with his heron-mark sword.

 With the battle over and the Seanchan defeated, Rand is found by Min and hauled into a bed to recuperate.
 Selene arrives, touches the sleeping Rand, reveals herself to be the Forsaken Lanfear, and disappears.
 When Rand awakens, he finds Ingtar's army under the dragon's banner, and they offer their pledge to him.